 Leadership Franklin County is an organization housed at Arkansas Tech-Ozark that develops current and emerging leaders to work together to serve the good of Franklin County and the surrounding area.
-The nine-month leadership development program is an experiential curriculum, during which class participants:
+The ten-month leadership development program is an experiential curriculum, during which class participants:

 - Learn about themselves;

 - Explore the history and culture of Franklin County;

 - Identify and examine important issues that are relevant to the community and become active agents of positive change;